Visas and Citizenship

 Note: If you lodge your application directly with the DIBP Dubai office you will still need to go to an Australian visa application centre to provide your personal identifiers (biometrics).

-The processing time for your application will depend on the visa category you have chosen.
-For a detailed list of indicative processing times by visa category, see our service standards
+The processing time for your application will depend on the visa or citizenship category you have chosen.
+For a detailed list of processing times, see our global visa and citizenship processing times

 ► Temporary entry visas